 Why MVR Checks To Obtain Driving Records Are Critical

 Reviewing your candidate’s driving records and public safety data is important for positions where employees, volunteers, or contractors will operate motor vehicles for business purposes.
 An MVR check provides insight into whether a candidate is a safe driver.

 - Hire qualified candidates with safe driving records

 - Maintain safety protocols and minimize risk

 - Maintain your organization’s reputation and trust within the community

-What Do Motor Vehicle Report & Driving Records Checks Show
+What Do Motor Vehicle Report (MVR Checks) & Driving Records Checks Show

-A Motor Vehicle Report or Driving Records Check searches a state’s department of motor vehicles, or similar entity, to confirm whether a candidate’s driver’s license is valid or has been suspended, and identifies any driving-related violations.
+An MVR report searches a state’s department of motor vehicles, or similar entity, to confirm whether a candidate’s driver’s license is valid or has been suspended, and identifies any driving-related violations.
 For most states, records are returned for the past three years, but some states go back five, seven, or 10 years.
-An MVR or Driving Records Check is conducted through the state of license issuance (whichever state where your candidate holds a license), and does not show records from other states.
+A motor vehicle record is checked through the state of license issuance (whichever state where your candidate holds a license), and does not show traffic violation records from other states.

 - State where license is held